-Ability of Oregon Workers to Speak English Varies by Type of JobOctober 17, 2017 In Oregon, about 123,000 workers speak English less than “very well” according to the American Community Survey responses collected from 2011 to 2015.
+Ability of Oregon Workers to Speak English Varies by Type of JobMay 23, 2018 In Oregon, about 124,000 workers speak English less than “very well” according to the American Community Survey responses collected from 2012 to 2016.
 This represents 7 percent of all Oregon workers.
-This group includes workers that don’t speak English, speak English “not well,” and speak English “well.”
-About 157,000 workers (9%) speak another language and speak English “very well,” while about 1.5 million workers (84%) speak only English.
+This group includes workers who don’t speak English, speak English “not well,” and speak English “well.”
+About 167,000 workers (9%) speak another language and speak English “very well,” while about 1.5 million workers (84%) speak only English.

 The share of workers by ability to speak English varies a lot by industry and occupation.
-The highest share of workers who speak English less than “very well” is in natural resources and mining industries with 28 percent (15,888 workers).
-This industry includes agriculture, forestry, fishing, hunting and mining.
+The highest share of workers who speak English less than “very well” is in natural resources and mining industries with 27 percent (15,862 workers).
+This industry includes agriculture, forestry, fishing, hunting, and mining.

-For workers that speak only English, government (92%) and the information industry (91%) have the highest shares of only-English speakers.
-Natural resources and mining (62%) has the lowest share of only-English speakers.
+For workers that speak only English, government and the information industry have the highest shares of only-English speakers (91%).
+Natural resources and mining (61%) has the lowest share of only-English speakers.

 The importance of English skills varies across occupations.
-For example, proficiency in English is more important for teachers or lawyers than agricultural workers and carpenters.
+For example, proficiency in English is more important for teachers or lawyers than carpenters and agricultural workers.
 Therefore, the level of English proficiency could be a contributing factor of the occupational choice of a foreign-born worker.

 Workers that speak English less than “very well” tend to be in occupations with lower education requirements.
-In the farming, fishing, and forestry occupational group, 44 percent of workers in Oregon (14,373) speak English less than “very well.”
-This occupational group includes agricultural workers; fishing and hunting workers; forest, conservation, and logging workers; and supervisors of farming, fishing, and forestry workers.
-Other occupational groups with high concentrations of workers that speak English less than “very well” include:
+In the farming, fishing, and forestry occupational group, almost half of Oregon’s workers (14,834) speak English less than “very well.”
+This occupational group includes agricultural workers; fishing and hunting workers; and forest, conservation, and logging workers.
+Other occupations with high concentrations of workers that speak English less than “very well” are in:

 Oregon workers that speak English less than “very well” are more likely to have lower earnings than their counterparts.
-More than three-quarters (78%) of workers that speak English less than “very well” earn less than $35,000 per year compared with 52 percent of only-English speakers and 59 percent of those who speak another language and speak English “very well.”
+More than three-quarters (76%) of workers that speak English less than “very well” earn less than $35,000 per year compared with 50 percent of only-English speakers and 58 percent of those who speak a foreign language and speak English “very well.”
 Earnings include wages, salary income, and net income from self-employment.

-Only 6 percent of those who speak English less than “very well” earn more than $65,000 annually compared with 21 percent of only-English speakers and 18 percent of those who speak another language and speak English “very well.”
+Only 6 percent of those who speak English less than “very well” earn more than $65,000 annually, compared with 22 percent of only-English speakers and 18 percent of those who speak a foreign language and speak English “very well.”

 English communication skills are critical to a worker’s success.
 For foreign-born workers, the ability to speak English enables occupational mobility and higher earnings.
 Occupations that require a high level of English skills have a small share of workers that speak English less than “very well.”
 Those that speak English less than “very well” have lower earnings than only-English speakers and those that speak a foreign language and speak English “very well.”